6301158/openFrameworks_0.071_debian_package/README.md

 openFrameworks_0.071_debian_package
 ===================================

-Attemp to make a debian package for OpenFrameworks v0.071
+Attemp to make a debian package for OpenFrameworks v0.071 (so far, 32 bit)

 WARNING!
 It is still under development.
 Use it under your own responsability (well... it applies also when the package works :-P)